openaphid/openaphid.github.com/source/_posts/2012-07-10-tutorial-exposing-java-methods-to-javascript-in-openaphid.markdown

 The snippet above injects an instance of Java class `BindingTest4` to JavaScript as `aphid.ext.test4`.
 Its method `addInMainThread()` can be accessed via `aphid.ext.test4.add()` in JavaScript.

 The `AphidJSFunction` annotation supports two optional element-value pairs: `name` and `isInUIThread`. `name` declares a custom function name to JavaScript, the Java method name is used if it's not specified; `isInUIThread` controls the thread to invoke the Java method, its default value is `false`.
-In OpenAphid for Android, JavaScript runs inside the GL thread.
+In OpenAphid-Engine for Android, JavaScript runs inside the GL thread.
 Setting `isInUIThread` to `true` makes the Java method run inside the UI thread; the execution of JavaScript is blocked in the GL thread until the Java method returns from the UI thread.

 ### Type Conversion of Return Value from Java to JavaScript